joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 }

 const App = sfc<Props>({
-  template: ({ data, styles }) => ...,
   Component: (props) => ...,
+  render: ({ data, styles }) => ...,
   styles: ...
 });
 ```

-However, this doesn't work because the parameters of template and Component contain dynamically inferred generics(e.g. `data` and `styles`).
+However, this doesn't work because the parameters of `render or Component function` contain dynamically inferred generics(e.g. `data` and `styles`).
 If they are defined in the same function together with `Props` generic, then you pass in `Props` generic manually, the type inference errors will appear.

 This is limited to the fact that TS is not yet implemented **Partial Type Argument Inference**, you can refer to the following information for details: https://stackoverflow.com/questions/60377365/typescript-infer-type-of-generic-after-optional-first-generic.
 So I can only define `Props` generic in a separate function, and the API changes like this: